polkafoundry/polkadocs/docs/guide/README.md

 Now, back to the `sendXXX` stuff.
 - `sendAsync`: send the transaction and return immediately without wait for any kind of confirmation
 - `sendSync`: send the transaction and wait until it passes preliminary check and be accepted as a _pending transaction_.
-Technically, it waits until the transaction is accepted into the transaction pool (also called `mempool`).
 - `sendCommit`: send the transaction and wait until it is included into the blockchain.
 Note that the transaction might succeed or fail (e.g. the contract method throws an error), but whatever the result is, the transaction was included pernamently into the blockchain.

-Back to our example, we want to display the new value after each change, so we should change from `sendAsync` to `sendCommit`.
+Back to our example, we want to display the new value after each committed change, so we should switch from `sendAsync` to `sendCommit`.

 ```js
 byId('setValue').addEventListener('click', function() {